 After undergoing a mammogram, ultrasound and then a biopsy, I knew the possibility of breast cancer was substantial.
 When the call came, I was numbed, but not shocked.
-My diagnosis was confirmed in May 2016: Stage 1 ductal carcinoma in situ in the right breast, tumor 1.7 cm x 1.0cm.
-I was 59 years old.
+My diagnosis was confirmed in May 2016: Stage 1 ductal carcinoma in situ in the right breast, tumor size of 1.7 cm x 1.0cm.

-My family was great!
-Everyone was concerned, supportive and optimistic.
-My wife of 39 years, Vickie, was exceptional through all of this.
 I felt so bad that I was in Iowa on a work assignment when the biopsy results finally arrived.
 It was five difficult days for both of us being hundreds of miles apart.
+I was 59 years old.

+Everyone in my family and group of friends was concerned, supportive and optimistic.
+My wife Vickie was exceptional through all of this.
 My friends and co-workers were incredibly supportive.
-Calls and visits during the recovery period were very valuable.
+Calls and visits during the recovery period were unbelievably valuable.
 Many, like myself, were not aware that breast cancer effects men too.
-I told my wife for years that I am a one in a million kind of guy…my oncologist corrected me and told us that I was only one in 1250.
+I told my wife for years that I am a one in a million kind of guy…my oncologist corrected me and told us that I was only one in 833.

 Chemo brain or chemo fog was a real thing for me.
 My wife humorously stated that it was nice after almost 40 years of marriage that she was the “smart” one for once.
-The surgery was predictable and the chemo was manageable.
 The biggest challenge I now face daily is Lymphedema and the constant management of the swelling.
 Compression shirts, lymphedema sleeves, etc. are a permanent part of my wardrobe.

-I’m an Education Support Manager, and conduct food service training, assist with training and on-boarding of new trainers and consultants, special projects and maintain our training libraries for my company.
+I am an Education Support Manager, and conduct food service training, assist with training and on-boarding of new trainers and consultants, special projects and maintain our training libraries for my company.
 I returned to work about a month after the final session.